lglenn/PasswordList/README.md

 It's a rails app.
 Deploy it somewhere, e.g. Heroku.

-Do a rake db:migrate
+Do a `rake db:migrate`

-Create a public key, and stick it in /keys/public.pem.
+Create a public key, and stick it in `/keys/public.pem`.
 There's a sample key there, but it's useless to you, as you don't have the private key.

 Usage
 =====